-We have children who love flour tortillas – and if yours do too, chances are, you buy them in store.
+I have five kids who love flour tortillas – and if yours do too, chances are, you buy them in store.
 Right?
 It’s relatively easy to throw a pack in your shopping buggy.

-But making them yourself is so much better – not only do you control what goes IN them, you don’t get the extra additives that regular store shelf tortillas have.
+But making them yourself is such a labor of love!
+Not only do you control what goes in them, you don’t get the extra additives that regular store shelf tortillas have.

-They are a labor of love though – making tortillas takes time, but your family will thank you for taking that extra time, because they are SO much better!
+Making tortillas takes time, but your kids will thank you for taking that extra time, because they are indeed so so good!

 - *Don't add the water all at once - add little by little to determine how much you might need.